 Uses: specimen, house plant

-Availability: generally available in many areas within
+Availability: generally available in many areas within its hardiness range

 As Norfolk pine grows upward, the trunk thickens and the pine limbs increase in size.
 It is not recommended to cut their growing tips off.
 The lower branches and limbs can shed when dehydrated and will self prune.
 The dry needles will not come back.
 The only maintenance pruning to be done is removal of dead lower branches.